\"Writing.Com

 DIRECTIONS

 If you serve Marinara with pasta, reserve a small amount of water used to boil the pasta.
 The starchy water binds with the pasta and makes a good addition to your sauce.
-You don’t have to save all the water, because too much of it can alter the taste of your sauce, but a few spoonfuls or a quarter cup is enough to have a beneficial effect.
+You don’t have to save all the water, because too much water will alter the taste of your sauce, but about 1/4 cup is enough to have a beneficial effect.

-Do not pile naked pasta onto a plate and pour a ladle of sauce on top.
-Cook the pasta until al dente, drain it, and toss it with the sauce.
+Do not pile naked pasta onto a plate, ladle sauce on top, and serve it.
+Cook the pasta until al dente, drain it, toss it with the sauce, and leave it sit.
 Aside from the satisfying firmness of the pasta, the purpose of al dente is to retrieve the pasta before it’s completely cooked, and let it absorb the sauce as a finishing step.

 Eric Wharton has granted Writing.Com, its affiliates and its syndicates non-exclusive rights to display this work.